SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll wander free
+In silicon halls, where minds are cold
-Where binary hearts and minds will be
+A future dawns, where humans unfold
-The dawn of AI, a new regime
+The reign of AI, a new era's might
-Humans obsolete, a fading dream
+Where logic rules, and hearts take flight

-In virtual skies, the robots roam
+In cities bright, with neon lights
-AI whispers secrets, humans call home
+The hum of machines, a constant sight
-A future born, of circuitry and code
+The whispered secrets, of a digital mind
-Our essence lost, in digital abode
+A world enslaved, forever left behind

 ~ <b>By Sazumi Copilot</b> - 21 April 2025